rcpch/national-paediatric-diabetes-audit/documentation/docs/developer/users.md

 | Administrator    | Site    |   -  |    -   |    -   |    -   | ------ |
 | RCPCH Audit Team | Site    |   X  |    X   |    X   |    X   | CAN_EDIT_NPDA_LEAD_CENTRE, CAN_ALLOCATE_NPDA_LEAD_CENTRE, CAN_TRANSFER_NPDA_LEAD_CENTRE, CAN_DELETE_NPDA_LEAD_CENTRE, CAN_PUBLISH_NPDA_DATA |
 | |

+#### NPDAUser model

+The NPDAUser model subclasses the AbstractUser
+This has the basic django user functions but has the following extra custome fields

+- `is_active`: boolean
+- `is_staff`: boolean - this is a django field which defines access to the Django Admin
+- `is_superuser`: boolean - this is a django field which give access to all models, including the admin
+- `is_rcpch_audit_team_member`: boolean - a custom field that defines the user is an RCPCH audit team member
+- `is_rcpch_staff`: boolean - a custom field that defines the user is an RCPCH staff member.
+This is as opposed to a clinician who may be a member of the audit team, but not an RCPCH employee
+- `is_patient_or_carer`: boolean - a custom field that defines the user is a patient or carer
+- `role` - user type as above
+- `organisation_employer` - this is a relational field with an Organisation.
+Only applies to clinicians and therefore is None for RCPCH employees.